-The amazing academic opportunities that come as a result of homeschooling are now becoming so mainstream, we are starting to see the great diversity it creates.
+The amazing academic opportunities for homeschoolers that come as a result of early homeschooling are now becoming so mainstream, we are starting to see the great diversity it creates.
 In fact, the Center on Reinventing Public Education conducted a study with some findings to this effect.
-A policy brief from the center included a statement that more black families are favoring homeschooling, after rejecting their own district schools and their traditional public-school methodology.
+A policy brief from the center included a statement that more black families are favoring homeschooling, after rejecting their own district schools and their traditional public school or private school methodology.

 The homeschooling movement was once viewed as a practice adhered to primarily by white conservatives based on Christian religious beliefs.
 But that view is quickly changing.
 Now, it’s obvious that the movement is more diverse than it ever has been, racially and religiously speaking.

-Among black families who are opting out of the public-school system, racism and lack of classroom opportunities are some of the main motives cited.
-As they move into the homeschooling niche, they represent some 8 percent of all documented homeschoolers.
+Among black families who are opting out of the public school system, racism and lack of classroom opportunities are some of the main motives cited.
+As they move into the homeschooling niche, they represent some 8 percent of all documented homeschooling families.
 This number may err on the lower end of the spectrum, as some families live in areas where their decision does not have to be documented.

-The same thing is being seen in the Hispanic population as well, with nearly 26 percent of American homeschoolers identifying as Hispanic.
+The same thing is being seen in the Hispanic population as well, with nearly 26 percent of American homeschool families identify as Hispanic.
 However, even with that relative number of Hispanic-identifying homeschoolers, it’s an area that has seen very little scholarly study.

-It’s quite possible that the ease of access to a large number of homeschooling resources and curriculum could be behind the influx in numbers from across the board.
+It’s quite possible that the ease of access to a large number of homeschooling resources and homeschool curriculum could be behind the influx in numbers from across the board.
 With customizable options, start to finish, more parents are making use of online resources, online community groups, online courses, assistance programs, co-ops, and so much more.
 Each resource offers different levels of involvement and can help meet the various legal regulations for each state.
 To learn more about the legal requirements in your state, check with the HSLDA, Homeschool Legal Defense Association.

-The fact is, no matter what public-school we’re talking about, not one of them is capable of meeting every single need of every single student in attendance.
-This is true across a broad spectrum that includes race, ethnicity, gifted and talented children, special needs children - even those children who put unseen fetters on themselves for some reason that teachers may never understand.
+The fact is, no matter what public school we’re talking about, traditional classrooms are capable of meeting every single need of every single student in attendance.
+This is true across a broad spectrum that includes race, ethnicity, gifted children, special needs children - even those children who put unseen fetters on themselves for some reason that teachers may never understand.
 And each unaddressed need leaves a gap; the potential for failure.
-At the same time, it is a wonderful opportunity for to step in and minimize, if not eliminate, that risk.
+At the same time, it is a wonderful opportunity to step in and minimize, if not eliminate, that risk.

 Ethan Reedy is the president of a group called the DC Home Educators Association.
-He spoke with The Christian Post to talk about the growth taking place in homeschooling, especially with regard to diversity.
+He spoke with The Christian Post to talk about the growth taking place in homeschooling, especially concerning diversity.
 This is taking place in the homeschooling community at large, but not just in numbers.
 The diversity is climbing as well, as parents hope for better results.
-These parents have realized, at the very least, that they are able to make better choices through homeschooling than any bureaucrat that simply sees numbers, and not actual children, let alone their specific needs.
+At the very least, these parents have realized that they can make better choices through homeschooling than any bureaucrat that simply sees numbers, and not actual children, let alone their specific needs.

 Many Reasons “Why”

 The truth is, public schools constantly fail children in many areas.
-In the vast arena that encompasses learning in general, in safety, in moral values, today’s society society seeks to be so inclusive that more people actually feel left out.
-But if you get down to the grassroots and speak to those who have actually made the decision to homeschool, their reasons will vary greatly.
+In the vast arena that encompasses learning in general, safety, in moral values, today’s society seeks to be so inclusive that more people actually feel left out.
+But if you get down to the grassroots and speak to those who have actually decided to choose home education, their reasons will vary greatly.
 They may also surprise you, especially in the “accepting” and “non-offensive” world in which we live.

 Many families decide to homeschool because their children are being bullied based on their race or ethnicity throughout the school year.
 This bullying lasts for years for some children, even well into high school.
-As much as society has preached against it, as many laws that have been passed, as many social media posts that are shared, it still doesn’t cull the numbers of those children who will still bully, regardless of the cost.
+As much as society has preached against it, as many laws have been passed, as many social media posts are shared, it still doesn’t cull the numbers of those children who will still bully, regardless of the cost.